 Another huge factor to consider is your timeframe.
 Premium themes are already designed and coded, ready to be used.
 If you're limited on time, or just desperate to get something out there quickly, then a premium theme will definitely be the way to go.
 On average, I can normally get a website done and dusted in a week, when using a premium theme.

 With billions of websites out there, it's important to stand out from the crowd.
-If you really want to look unique among your competitors, then a custom theme is a much more elegant way to do it.
+If you really want to look unique among your competitors, then a custom theme from a freelance website designer is a much more elegant way to do it.
 Here's some things to consider if you want to go for a custom route: